Lucasarkh/arkh-slider/README.md

-# ArkhSlider 📸🎉
+# arkhSlider 📸🎉

-Welcome to **ArkhSlider**!
+Welcome to **arkhSlider**!
 A simple, customizable, and responsive image slider for your website.

 ## Features ✨